 “She had got up very early in the morning and had worked hard in the garden and she was tired and sleepy, so as soon as Martha had brought her supper and she had eaten it, she was glad to go to bed.

 The skipping rope was a wonderful thing.
 She counted and skipped, and skipped and counted, until her cheeks were quite red, and she was more interested than she had ever been since she was born.
-The sun was shining and a little wind was blowing – not a rough wind, but one which came in delightful little gusts, and brought a fresh scent of newly turned earth with it. .
+The sun was shining and a little wind was blowing – not a rough wind, but one which came in delightful little gusts, and brought a fresh scent of newly turned earth with it.

 . . .Fresh air, and digging, and skipping-rope had made her feel so comfortably tired that she fell asleep.” – The Secret Garden, by Frances Hodgson Burnett

-As a result of changing exercise patterns from natural activity outdoors to fewer, scheduled hours, often indoors, children and teenagers are more overweight than ever before in our history, and more out of shape.
-Increasing numbers have sleep problems, an issue that used to be associated more with overly worried adults and the elderly.
-This article addresses sleep and exercise for children and teenager’s with Asperger’s Syndrome, but will address exercise first, because the lack of exercise in fresh air is at the root of many sleep problems.
+As a result of changing exercise patterns from natural activity outdoors to scheduled hours, often indoors, children and teenagers are more overweight and out of shape than ever.
+They have sleep problems–an issue that used to be associated more with overly worried adults and the elderly.
+For children and teens with autism lack of exercise in fresh air is the root of many sleep problems.

 At the dawn of history, human beings walked and ran, swam in rivers and lakes, climbed hills, gathered and hunted, and spent every day outdoors.
-Later, human beings began to farm and herd animals, using their muscles, walking and lifting, digging and pulling or pushing a plough.
-Up until a hundred years ago, eighty percent of the population of the United States still lived on farms, and children and adults spent large parts of their lives outdoors, exercising, not on a track or exercise machine, but in productive work.
+Later, human beings began to farm and herd animals, using their muscles, walking and lifting, digging and pulling or pushing a plough outdoors.
+Up until a hundred years ago, eighty percent of the population of the United States still lived on farms.
+Children and adults spent large parts of their lives outdoors, exercising, not on a track or exercise machine, but in productive work.

 In the Secret Garden, the children discover the magic of helping a garden grow, healing themselves through play in the natural world.
-Colin and Mary have been “indoor” children; Dickon introduces them to the wild creatures and his love of the moor and “growing things”.
+Colin and Mary have been “indoor” children.
+Dickon introduces them to the wild creatures and his love of the moor and “growing things”.
 In our own lives, time in our ‘secret garden” when we can daydream, resolve problems at our leisure, meditate or pray, or dream up new projects, is essential for living well.
-Finding the secret garden may be difficult at first, as difficult as it was for Mary to find the key to the garden in the book by Frances Hodgson Burnett, but once we find it, we are lured there again and again by the peace and well-being we feel within ourselves.
+Finding the secret garden may be difficult at first, as difficult as it was for Mary to find the key to the garden in the book by Frances Hodgson Burnett.
+Once we find it, however, we become lured there again and again by the peace and well-being we feel within ourselves.